Skip to content

 Certifications Worth Having

-RJC (Responsible Jewellery Council), SCS 007, Fairmined, B Corp — there are many certifications.
-We explain which ones carry weight with retailers and consumers, which ones are primarily marketing, and what the audit process actually involves for small businesses.
+RJC, SCS 007, Fairmined, B Corp.
+Many certifications exist.
+Which ones carry weight with retailers and consumers, which are primarily marketing, and what the audit process involves for small businesses.

 06